-Fedpol's Special Task Force for hostage-taking and blackmail (SOGE) deals with crisis situations involving blackmail resulting from criminal acts subject to federal jurisdiction and therefore compels the federal authorities or foreign authorities to act.
+Fedpol's Special Task Force for hostage taking and blackmail (SOGE) deals with crisis situations resulting from criminal acts subject to federal jurisdiction and therefore compels the federal authorities or foreign authorities to act.
 SOGE follows and assesses the situation, prepares political decisions and requests to the Federal Council, and presents the Federal Council with proposals for solving the crisis.
-In addition to that, fedpol, together with the Crisis Management Centre of the Federal Department of Foreign Affairs and the Federal Intelligence Service, acts as first response in case of kidnappings of Swiss citizens abroad.
-In addition to having a specialised crisis management unit, a special quick response pool of specialists offers a 24/7 deployment possibility in the event of such kidnappings or other crises.
+Additionally, fedpol along with the Crisis Management Centre of the FDFA and the FIS, acts as first response in case of kidnappings of Swiss citizens abroad.
+In addition of having a specialised crisis management unit, a special quick response pool of specialists offers a 24/7 deployment possibility in the event of such kidnappings or other crises.